Growthmentor is a 2-sided marketplace that comes with all the typical challenges of chicken vs. egg.

-- Then the Typeform data would be appended on the leads’ custom fields within Close.io, our CRM of choice
+- Then the Typeform data would be appended to the leads’ custom fields within Close.io, our CRM of choice

-- Finally, we would then get a Slack notification with the data and a note to jump in Close.io and reach out with a 100% personalised onboarding sequence.
+- Finally, we would then get a Slack notification with the data and a note to jump into Close.io and reach out with a 100% personalized onboarding sequence.

 Below’s a .gif of the Zap:

 I’d manually send an invite to each and follow up 1:1 based on the data they gave me in the Typeform.